okeefm/s3g/doc/gcode_protocol.markdown

 * A closing paren that was not preceeded by an opening parenthesis is an error.

 ## Commands
-Each line must have at most one G or M code, and 0 or more other codes.
-Each code must be separated by whitespace.
+Each line must have at most one G or M code, 0 or more other codes, and 0 or more flags.
+Each code and flag must be separated by whitespace.
 Codes should have a value attached to them.
 If the value contains a decimal place, it must use a period to demarcate this.
-Upper and lower case codes are accepted, but will be converted to uppercase.
+Upper and lower case codes and flag names are accepted, and will silently be converted to uppercase.

 ## Codes
-Codes can either
+Codes are letter-value pairs that occur in a command.
+The meaning of each code is specific to the command being parsed.
+They differ from flags in that flags do not have a value associated with them.

+## Flags
+Flags are standalone letters that occur in a command.
+Flags are used to signal which parameters should be affected by a command.
+They are primarily used to enable or disable axes.

 # Supported G Codes